 Here, the primary purpose of running NorESM1-HappiSO is to carry out simulations that are similar to the AMIP simulations performed for the HAPPI project, but where the sea ice is free to respond to the imposed warming.
-One drawback with the method of Bitz et al. (2012) for quantifying Q_f is that biases in SST and the mean climate from the fully-coupled model are reflected in the SO model.
-This which makes comparison with the AMIP experiments, where the present-day (PD) SSTs and sea-ice cover are determined from observations, difficult.
-Therefore, as an alternative, we also use a restoring method similar to Williams et al. (2001) and Knutson (2003), where a separate calibration run of the SO model is done by setting $\alpha = \underline{10}$ in Eq. equation (1).
-The SST ext is an externally imposed temperature SST field, $T{mixExt}SST{ext}$, is an is valid for some specific period and can be based on (observations or model outputbased) with τ as a prescribed time scale for adjustment.
+One drawback with the method of Bitz et al. (2012) for quantifying Q_f is that biases in SST and the mean climate from the fully coupled model are reflected in the SO model.
+This makes comparison with the AMIP experiments, where the present-day (PD) SSTs and sea-ice cover are determined from observations, difficult.
+Therefore, as an alternative, we use a restoring method similar to Williams et al. (2001) and Knutson (2003), where a separate calibration run of the SO model is done by setting $\alpha = 1$ in Eq.
+1. The externally imposed temperature field, T{mixExt} , is valid for some specific period and can be based on observations or model output.
 After this run, the new Q_f is defined by adding the monthly climatology of the restoring flux to the Q_f used in the calibration run.
-Then, when used in a free SO run (setting $\alpha = 0$), the new Q_f ensures a modelled $T{mix}SST$ climate which is close to the $T{mixExt}SST{ext}$ fields imposed during the calibration.
+Then, when used in a free SO run (setting $\alpha = 0$), the new Q_f ensures a modelled T{mix} climate which is close to the T{mixExt} field imposed during the calibration.
 Note that in the versions of NorESM considered here, the mixed layer temperature T{mix} is equivalent to the SST field.
 Therefore, we can use observed SST as the imposed external field during the calibration phase.

-We have kept the sea-ice model free without any restoring or constraints to observed fields during the calibration.
+5 We have kept the sea-ice model free without any restoring or constraints to observed fields during the calibration.
 This increases the realism of the ice-ocean heat fluxes going into F{net} , and ensures consistent changes in sea-ice mass and energy.
 As in Bitz et al. (2012), the sea ice in the SO set-up employs the full CICE4 dynamic and thermodynamic model, which is the same as that used in the fully coupled NorESM1-M and NorESM1-Happi.
 However, some tuning of snow albedo over sea ice has been done to increase the realism of sea-ice extent under PD conditions when using the restoring method for specifying Q_f .
 See section 3.3 for more details on the experimental set-up.